 - you’re under 18 and pregnant, even if you are not claiming any benefits

 - you claim income-related Employment and Support Allowance (ESA) and are over 10 weeks pregnant

-- you or your partner get Working Tax Credit run-on only.
-(Working Tax Credit run-on is the Working Tax Credit you receive in the 4 weeks immediately after you have stopped working for 16 hours or more per week)
+- you, your partner or your carer get Working Tax Credit run-on only after you have reported you’re working 16 hours or less per week

 To find out if your family earns £408 or less per month from employment whilst claiming Universal Credit, look at your ‘take-home pay for this period’ on your monthly Universal Credit award notice.

 How to apply